goto/siren/docs/docs/concepts/notification.md

 # Notification

-Notification is one of main features in Siren.
+Notification is the main feature in Siren.
 Siren capables to send notification to various receivers (Slack, PagerDuty).
 Notification in Siren could be sent directly to a receiver or user could subscribe notifications by providing key-value label matchers.
 For the latter, Siren able to routes notification directly to receivers or to specific receivers by matching notification key-value labels with the provided label matchers.

 Sending bulk notifications is also supported in Siren.
 But this mode is only supporting subscription-based routing.